makramjandar/AKS-TERRAFORM/README.md

 Values and conventions for the 6 variables are as follows :
 * azure_container_registry_name as "alphanumeric"
 * client_id which is the sp client Id
-* client_secret which is the secret for the above as creted in pre-req
+* client_secret which is the secret for the above as created in pre-req
 * cluster_name as "--org--_aks_--yournameorBU--"
 * dns_prefix as "--org--aks--yournameorBU--"
 * resource_group_name as "--org--_aks_--yournameorBU--"